 1. The MC service client requests the primary MC service server to de-affiliate from an MC service group or a set of MC service groups.

-2. The primary MC service server checks if the MC service client is authorized to de-affiliate from the requested MC service group(s) based on the user subscription.
+2. The primary MC service server checks if the MC service client is authorized to de-affiliate from the requested MC service group(s) based on the user configuration.
 The primary MC service server performs the check if the user has affiliated to the MC service groups.

 3. Based on the MC service group information included in the request, the primary MC service server determines to send MC service group de-affiliation request to the corresponding partner MC service server.
 The request may be routed through some intermediate signalling nodes.

-4. Based on the stored group policy, the partner MC service server checks if the MC service group is not disabled and if the user of the MC service client has affiliated to the requested MC service group(s) and is authorized to de-affiliate from the requested MC service group(s).
+4. Based on the stored group configuration, the partner MC service server checks if the MC service group is not disabled and if the user of the MC service client has affiliated to the requested MC service group(s) and is authorized to de-affiliate from the requested MC service group(s).

 5. If the user of the MC service client has affiliated to the requested MC service group(s) and is authorized to de-affiliate to the requested MC service group(s), then the partner MC service server removes the affiliation status of the user for the requested MC service group(s).